rach7777/monax-may/content/blog/2018/2018-12-20-business-law-today-custody-control-and-assurances-improving-legal-operations-with-blockchain.md

 # Pretty normal stuff
 date:      2018-12-20T00:00:00Z
-title:     "Buisness law Today: Custody, Control, and Assurances: Improving Legal Operations with Blockchain"
+title:     "Business law Today: Custody, Control, and Assurances: Improving Legal Operations with Blockchain"
 author:    "Rachel Davidson, Senior Marketing Associate"

 # excerpt is used for the text below the title when we share and also is the summary of the post on https://monax.io/blog